jerry153fish/jerry153fish.github.io/_posts/2017-11-08-ToyOS-development-journal-1.md

 > The first thing we should do is to set up development enironment and buinding tools.

 - [Install Ubuntu](https://jerry153fish.github.io/2017/11/20/ubuntu-envirnment-setup.html)
-- install building tools, emulator and other necessary packages
+- Install building tools, emulator and other necessary packages

 ```
 sudo apt update && sudo apt upgrade